hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > When all the justices of peace are there;
 >
-> Four oustices at least must seal and sign,
+> Four justices at least must seal and sign,
 >
 > In open court, not privately combine
 >
-> At adjourn'd sittings, but in open court,
+> At adjourned sittings, but in open court,
 >
 > The clerk their names must publicly report,
 >